-$$SLAVE = \left(1 + \frac{60.4k}{R{TA}}\right) \bullet V{TRACK}$$
+$$SLAVE = \left(1 + \frac{60.4k}{R{TA}}\right) \cdot V{TRACK}$$

 V{TRACK} is the track ramp applied to the slave's track pin.
-V{TRACK} has a control range of 0V to 0.6V, or the internal reference voltage.
+V{TRACK} has a control range of OV to 0.6V, or the internal reference voltage.
 When the master's output is divided down with the same resistor values used to set the slave's output, then the slave will coincident track with the master until it reaches its final value.
 The master will continue to its final value from the slave's regulation point.
 Voltage tracking is disabled when V{TRACK} is more than 0.6V.
 R{TA} in Figure 6 will be equal to the R{FB} for coincident tracking.
 Figure 7 shows the coincident tracking waveforms.

 The TRACK pin of the master can be controlled by a capacitor placed on the master regulator TRACK pin to ground.
-A 1.3μ A current source will charge the TRACK pin up to the reference voltage and then proceed up to $INTV{CC}$.
+A 1.3 μ A current source will charge the TRACK pin up to the reference voltage and then proceed up to INTV{CC}.
 After the 0.6V ramp, the TRACK pin will no longer be in control, and the internal voltage reference will control output regulation from the feedback divider.
-Foldback current limit is disabled during this sequence of turn-on during tracking or soft-starting.
-The TRACK pins are pulled low when the RUN pin is below 1.2V.
-The total soft-start time can be calculated as: